Diarrhoea in Babies

 Is It Okay to Give Baby Solid Food?

 Yes.
-If you baby is old enough to eat solid food, it is okay to continue unless the baby is vomiting frequently.
+If your baby is old enough to eat solid food, it is okay to continue unless the baby is vomiting frequently.
 If not, solids such as bananas, apple puree, rice, and dry toast can be given to babies older than 6 months.
 For toddlers, small amounts of starchy foods such as soups, mashed potatoes, pasta, boiled rice, and moong dal can be given.
 It is okay even if the baby’s appetite is low during a diarrhoea bout.
 The only thing you need to take care of is that he has enough fluids to prevent dehydration.

 When Does Your Baby Require Medical Help?